History of rail transport in Zambia: The Benguela Railway to the Atlantic

+End of BSAC Charter and start of colonial rule from London

-When the BSAC administration of the Rhodesias was terminated, an agreement between the Colonial Secretary and the company of 29 September 1923 recognised that BSAC was entitled to protection because of the size of its railway investment in Northern and Southern Rhodesia.
+When the BSAC administration of the Rhodesias was terminated and the territories became protectorates of the UK, an agreement between the Colonial Secretary in London and the company of 29 September 1923 recognised that BSAC was entitled to protection because of the size of its railway investment in Northern and Southern Rhodesia.
 The agreement required the governors of each territory to refer any Bill authorizing the construction of new railways or altering the rates that the existing railways charged to the Colonial Secretary.
 This prevented the legislatures of Northern or Southern Rhodesia from introducing competition or exerting pressure on the BSAC-controlled railways to reduce rates without British government sanction.

+Nationalisation

 European settlers in Northern Rhodesia had two main criticisms of British South Africa Company railway policy.
 Firstly, that its financial arrangements unfairly benefited the company and its shareholders, and secondly, that the settlers paid for these benefits through exorbitant railway rates.
 Although the allegations were probably ill-founded, from 1914 onwards, the European settlers called for the replacement of BSAC control of the railways through nationalisation.
 In 1923 responsible government was achieved, but rather outright nationalisation, the settler government opted for a form of public control under the Railway Act of 1926.
 This left BSAC as the owner of the railways, which were called Beira and Mashonaland and Rhodesia Railways until 1927, and Rhodesia Railways Limited after.
-This remained the situation until 1947, when the Rhodesian Government acquired the assets of Rhodesia Railways Limited.
+In 1947 Southern Rhodesian Government acquired the assets of Rhodesia Railways Limited.

+Rhodesia Railways at its peak

+During Federation (1953–63) Rhodesia Railways came under federal control rather than belonging to Southern Rhodesia alone, and it reached its peak of operations.
+In Northern Rhodesia it was the primary export corridor for copper, which was the highest value and the most consistent freight traffic.
+In 1952 copper was 5.7% of freight by weight at 416,000 tons, but a much higher proportion by value.
+Imports of fuel, machinery and other goods were mostly carried by rail.
+It was an efficient and relatively low-cost operation.
+Economic activity including commercial-scale agriculture was heavily concentrated along the line of rail.

+Rhodesia Railways was also the principal international passenger travel route for Northern Rhodesia until overtaken by air and road in the 1950s.
+Until the mid-1960s, sleeper trains still went from Ndola via Livingstone to Bulawayo with onward connections in Southern Rhodesia and to Mozambique and South Africa.